awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/evaluate-your-own-model.md

            npm run deploy

-1. Wait for the deployment to complete

-    > deployment will take about 10 minutes
+1. Wait for the deployment to complete.
+Deployment will take about 10 minutes

 1. Get output links from CloudFormation output, the links include:
     - Step Functions URL